2025 Iowa Hawkeyes football team: at Rutgers

-vs No. 11 Indiana
+No. 11 Indiana

 Indiana, boasting the #3 scoring offense (54.8) and #5 scoring defense (8.3) in the country, defeated Iowa for the first time since 2012.
 The Hawkeyes faltered in the fourth quarter and Indiana took advantage with a 49-yard touchdown pass with 1:28 remaining.
 Iowa had won nine of the last ten games in this series.